demetrius-mp/sesg/README.md

 ## Usage

-> For a more extensive usage example, please refer to [this repo](https://github.com/demetrius-mp/sesg-cli).
+> For a more extensive example, please refer to [this repository](https://github.com/demetrius-mp/sesg-cli).

 ### Generating a search string